bluntjudg/bluntjudg/README.md

 # 🛠 Projects

-Here are a few projects I've been worked on:
+Here are a few projects I've worked on:

 Self GPT -> Describes about me 😉.